Bagan95/FadeFrameUI/README.md

 # FadeFrameUI
-This light weight addon that changes the transparency of the player frame, minimap, action bars and buff icon based on the following conditions:
+Light weight addon that changes the transparency of the player frame, minimap, action bars and buff icon based on the following conditions:
 - *if full health & mana, no target and out of combat.*

 This is 20% (default) transparency.